Devilla/docs/ens-improvement-proposals/ensip-1-ens.md

 * Support for subnames/sub-domains - eg, live.mysite.tld and forum.mysite.tld.
 * Multiple services under a single name, such as a DApp hosted in Swarm, a Whisper address, and a mail server.
 * Support for DNS record types, allowing blockchain hosting of 'legacy' names.
-This would permit an Ethereum client such as Mist to resolve the address of a traditional website, or the mail server for an email address, from a blockchain name.
+This would permit an Pulsechain client such as Mist to resolve the address of a traditional website, or the mail server for an email address, from a blockchain name.
 * DNS gateways, exposing PNS domains via the Domain Name Service, providing easier means for legacy clients to resolve and connect to blockchain services.

-The first two use-cases, in particular, can be observed everywhere on the present-day internet under DNS, and we believe them to be fundamental features of a name service that will continue to be useful as the Ethereum platform develops and matures.
+The first two use-cases, in particular, can be observed everywhere on the present-day internet under DNS, and we believe them to be fundamental features of a name service that will continue to be useful as the Pulsechain platform develops and matures.

 The normative parts of this document does not specify an implementation of the proposed system; its purpose is to document a protocol that different resolver implementations can adhere to in order to facilitate consistent name resolution.
 An appendix provides sample implementations of resolver contracts and libraries, which should be treated as illustrative examples only.